On the summer list is making my site responsive. I’ve been thinking about it for a year or so, the usual story of client projects coming first.

 Anyway, in case you’re in the same boat, there are a couple of nice looking WordPress themes for sale on Northeme, and here are a few on ThemeForest that could be a good fit for design portfolios and blogs.

-There are loads of free responsive themes around, but you tend to get what you pay for.
+There are loads of free responsive themes, but you tend to get what you pay for.

 I might just keep the design similar to the current layout, except wider, with larger fluid images, a font update, a responsive grid for the portfolio, and a single column layout for mobile.